LingmoOS/LingmoUI/README.md

 # LingmoUI

-LingmoUI is a GUI library based on QQC2 (Qt Quick Controls 2), every LingmoOS application uses it.
+LingmoUI is a GUI library based on QQC2 (Qt Quick Controls 2), every Lingmo application uses it.

 ## Features